Women sailing as a way to travel aren't that unusual. After all, a yacht is a holiday home at any exotic landfall!

 Whatever your experience, the rewards are truly worth it, not just because of the amazing destinations but the self-confidence, emotional and spiritual benefits that you receive while sailing solo.

 Christine Couch is an avid sailor - and owns her own yacht.
+You can find her at Sailing Women on Yachts.

 Still DREAMING of traveling the world after all these years?